 To protect employees from employers who discriminate against, harass, or unjustly terminate injured employees, most states prohibit employers from punishing, discriminating against, or discharging employees who exercise their rights under workers' compensation laws, and allow employees to bring civil actions against their employers for the tort of "retaliatory discharge."

 If an employee believes he or she has been discriminated against or discharged in retaliation for exercising rights under workers' compensation laws, he or she may have a claim against his or her employer for retaliatory discharge.
 In a retaliatory discharge suit, the employee must convince a judge or jury that it was more likely than not that he/she was wrongfully terminated.
 However, the employee does not have to prove that the workers' compensation claim is the sole reason for the discharge.
 The test is usually whether the employer's action is rooted substantially or significantly in the employee's exercise of rights under workers' compensation laws.

 Besides termination, retaliation may take the form of more subtle types of discriminatory treatment, such as demotion or salary reduction.
 Injured employees are protected from discriminatory conduct immediately after an injury and before a formal workers' compensation claim is filed.
 An employee's cause of action may be successful even though all the employee did was give notice to the employer of a claim.

 Workers' compensation claims involve several different parties and can get quite confusing for non-lawyers.
 If you believe your employer is not taking care of its workers' comp responsibilities, you may need to assert your rights through legal action.
-To get a sense of where you stand and what your next moves should be, have a workers' comp attorney review your legal options absolutely free.
+To get a sense of where you stand and what your next moves should be, it may be a good idea to speak with a workers' compensation lawyer.

 Contact a qualified workers' compensation attorney to make sure your rights are protected.